Olipear/Portfolio/src/pages/projects/proof-of-concept-prototyping.md

       * They had selected an item from the list.
 Learning blue meant selection.

       * They had dragged and dropped a track into the green area.
-Learning the function of the green drop targets.
+Learning the function of the drop targets, and how to drag and drop.

-      * They had seen the colour change from red to unshaded as they dragged it into the green area.
-Learning that the illustration changes from red when placed correctly.
+      * They had seen the colour change from red to unshaded as they dragged it into the drop target.
+Learning that the illustration changes colour when placed correctly.

-      This was important because the third section would be introducing much more complexity with the number of rules the components should follow.
+      It was much easier to learn this in the second stage, because the third stage would be introducing much more complexity.
+There were more components to choose from, many more drop targets, and now there would be more rules to follow too.

       #### Contextual labels & instructions

-      Instruction messages were added to tell users what they should be doing at each step of the process, contextual labels would be used to explain the product.
+      Instruction messages would update after every step of the process was completed.
+These would always remain in the same place on the screen, and the pointing hand would animate when a new message appeared.

       ![Screenshot of instructional messages](/img/instructional-message-example.png "Screenshot of instructional messages")

-      Keeping these two functions separate, all instructions would appear in the same place in the grey header bar.
-To draw attention to these messages, I added the animated the pointing hand.
+      To teach the user about the system, contextual labels would be used to explain when rules were being broken.

       ![Screenshot of warning example](/img/warning-example.png "Screenshot of warning example")

+      Warnings would tell users when they were making choices that were not recommended by a salesperson.

       ![Screenshot of invalid example](/img/invalid-example.jpg "Screenshot of invalid example")

+      Errors would tell users when their placement was invalid, and explain why.

-      The tooltips followed the same colour scheme as the the other interactions, with the addition of ubiquitous warning and information icons.
+      The tooltips followed the same colour scheme as the the other interactions.
   - body_html: " "
     heading: Outcomes
     intro: The tool was received well by the company.